Healcrest Green Project

 Make a Difference | Click Here to Donate to this Project

-ALT was invited to be part of this project in 2016.
-In 2019, ALT began active work with individuals in the community, the Bloomfield-Garfield Corporation (BGC), and the nearby Environmental Charter School (ECS) to create a collaborative vision and to permanently protect the site.
-The goal for the green space is to open it for public use as a place for passive recreation and enjoyment of nature, community gardening, and an active outdoor classroom for ECS.
-Additionally, the protection of the land will deliver a host of environmental benefits that will further enhance the neighborhood including improved air and water quality, stormwater absorption, sound buffering, urban cooling, wildlife habitat protection, and more.
+Once the entirety of the land is conserved, the goal is to follow the collaboratively designed vision charted with key community partners.
+Some of those plans include opening the land for public use as a place for passive recreation and enjoyment of nature, community gathering, gardening, and an active outdoor classroom for ECS.
+The protection of the land will deliver a host of environmental benefits that will further enhance the neighborhood including improved air and water quality, stormwater absorption, sound buffering, urban cooling, wildlife habitat protection, and more.
+The flora, fauna, and community are already experiencing some of these benefits as ALT and community partners have begun site activities like trail-building, trash removal, and habitat restoration efforts.

-• The acquisition of this rare 1.5 acres of urban green space for its permanent conservation as a community green space.
+• The acquisition of this rare 1.6 acres of urban green space for its permanent conservation as a community green space.

 • The active stewardship of the land by community partners to facilitate its transformation to a safe and productive natural area by maintaining and improving its scenic beauty, natural habitat capacity, and basic user features and amenities (removal of invasive and the planting of native plants, walking paths, outdoor classroom space, gardening plots, natural play areas, etc.).